-The duration of these aircraft noise events ranged between 10 and 90 seconds, but 90% of the events had a duration of less than 35 seconds, and the average duration of all the events was 21 seconds.
-The average level of aircraft noise (L{Aeq} value) during the events was 58 dBA.
+The duration of these aircraft noise events ranged between 10 and 60 seconds, but with an average duration of 36 seconds.
+The average level of aircraft noise during the events was 60 dBA.

 3.3 The total noise climate at the site